RTIC Outdoors

-RTIC Outdoors, previously known as RTIC Coolers, is an American manufacturer and online retailer which sells outdoor equipment.
+RTIC Outdoors, formerly RTIC Coolers, is an American manufacturer and online retailer of outdoor equipment.
 It is based in Houston, Texas.

 History

-RTIC Outdoors was founded in 2015 by twin brothers Jim and John Jacobsen, as RTIC Coolers.
-Initially, it was a manufacturer of coolers but later expanded to include bottles, chairs, bags, tumblers, and related accessories.
+RTIC Outdoors was founded in 2015 by twin brothers Jim and John Jacobsen as an online direct-to-consumer retailer of coolers and drinkware.

-In July 2018, RTIC changed its name from RTIC Coolers to RTIC Outdoors.

-In November 2018, RTIC opened a 10,000-square-foot retail store in Katy, Texas.
+In July 2018, RTIC changed its name from RTIC Coolers to RTIC Outdoors as it expanded beyond coolers and drinkware into other outdoor products, including tents, chairs, backpacks, and grills.
+Later that year, RTIC opened its first flagship store spread over 10,000-square-foot in Katy, Texas.

 In September 2020, RTIC was acquired by Wind Point Partners, a Chicago-based private equity firm.
+Following the acquisition, Bill Pond joined the company as chief executive officer.

-In 2023, RTIC became the official cooler and drinkware sponsor of the NASCAR Cup Series.
+In 2023, RTIC signed a multi-year sponsorship agreement with NASCAR to become its official cooler and drinkware sponsor.
+In 2024, the company expanded into more than 3,800 Walmart stores in the United States.

-Locations
+Operations

-RTIC has a 10,000-square-foot retail store in Katy, Texas.
-RTIC also operates two warehouses in the Houston area.
+RTIC is headquartered in Katy, Texas, and it operates a flagship store in Houston.
+It has two warehouses in the Houston area as well.

+RTIC built its business as a direct-to-consumer retailer and later expanded into physical retail and wholesale distribution.
+It sells hard-sided and soft-sided coolers, bottles, tumblers, travel mugs, bags, chairs, and related outdoor accessories.